Giotto: Early life and career

-Tradition holds that Giotto was born in a farmhouse, perhaps at Colle di Romagnano or Romignano.
+Tradition says that Giotto was born in a farmhouse, perhaps at Colle di Romagnano or Romignano.
 Since 1850, a tower house in nearby Colle Vespignano has borne a plaque claiming the honor of his birthplace, an assertion that is commercially publicized.
 However, recent research has presented documentary evidence that he was born in Florence, the son of a blacksmith.
 His father's name was Bondone.
-Most authors accept that Giotto was his real name, but it is likely to have been an abbreviation of Ambrogio (Ambrogiotto) or Angelo (Angelotto).
+Most authors accept that Giotto was his real name, but may have been an abbreviation of Ambrogio (Ambrogiotto) or Angelo (Angelotto).

 In his Lives of the Most Excellent Painters, Sculptors, and Architects Vasari states that Giotto was a shepherd boy, a merry and intelligent child who was loved by all who knew him.
 The great Florentine painter Cimabue discovered Giotto drawing pictures of his sheep on a rock.
 They were so lifelike that Cimabue approached Giotto and asked if he could take him on as an apprentice.
 Cimabue was one of the two most highly renowned painters of Tuscany, the other being Duccio, who worked mainly in Siena.
 Vasari recounts a number of such stories about Giotto's skill as a young artist.
 He tells of one occasion when Cimabue was absent from the workshop, and Giotto painted a remarkably lifelike fly on a face in a painting of Cimabue.
 When Cimabue returned, he tried several times to brush the fly off.
 Many scholars today are uncertain about Giotto's training and consider Vasari's account that he was Cimabue's pupil a legend; they cite earlier sources that suggest that Giotto was not Cimabue's pupil.
 The story about the fly is also suspect because it parallels Pliny the Elder's anecdote about Zeuxis painting grapes so lifelike that birds tried to peck at them.

 Vasari also relates that when Pope Benedict XI sent a messenger to Giotto, asking him to send a drawing to demonstrate his skill, Giotto drew a red circle so perfect that it seemed as though it was drawn using a pair of compasses and instructed the messenger to send it to the Pope.
 The messenger departed ill-pleased, believing that he had been made a fool of.
 The messenger brought other artists' drawings back to the Pope in addition to Giotto's.
 When the messenger related how he had made the circle without moving his arm and without the aid of compasses the Pope and his courtiers were amazed at how Giotto's skill greatly surpassed all of his contemporaries.